mohrez86/pyllmut/docs/index.md

 - Uses LLMs to generate mutants for Python code.
 - Currently supports `gpt-4o-mini` via API.
-- Future plans: support for more models such as `DeepSeek`.
+- Future plans: support for more models such as *DeepSeek-R1*.

 ## Motivation